 Shine is a national mentoring service for women offenders.
 The service is provided as a Public Social Partnership (PSP); a strategic partnership between public and social and or voluntary sector organisations.

 Shine was launched in April 2013 and is now available nationally across Scotland.
 Eight voluntary sector providers are involved in its delivery: Apex Scotland, Access to Industry, Barnardo’s Scotland, Circle, Turning Point Scotland, The Wise Group, Venture Trust and Sacro which is also the lead organisation.
-The PSP is funded by the Reducing Reoffending Change Fund Partnership comprising of Scottish Government, The Robertson Trust and the Scottish Prison Service, it is also supported by Social Work Scotland the eight Community Justice Authorities.
+The PSP is funded by the Scottish Government, it is also supported by Social Work Scotland.
 The Service aims to support women identified as presenting a risk of breach of a Community Payback Orders to improve their compliance and to complete their order.
 It also supports women remanded or serving short prison sentences to assist their return to their local communities.

 For women in prison: